 If I was a crafty person, I would be running a DIY blog.
 Seriously!
 There’s a reason I’m not.
-When I came across cord tacos for the first time, I thought, “
+When I came across cord tacos at a specialty store for the first time, I thought, “

 - Acrylic Felt (Green, Yellow, Brown, Red)